carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 - "Run an example with our _Streptococcus_ data on both softwares"
 - "Understand the obtained results"
 keypoints:
-- "`BiG-SLiCE` and `BiG-FAM` are softwares that are useful to compare the metabolic diversity of bacterial lineages between each other and agains a big database"
+- "`BiG-SLiCE` and `BiG-FAM` are softwares that are useful to compare the metabolic diversity of bacterial lineages between each other and against a big database"
-- "A input-folder containing the BGCs from antiSMASH and the taxonomic information of each genome is needed to run `BiG-SLiCE`"
+- "An input-folder containing the BGCs from antiSMASH and the taxonomic information of each genome is needed to run `BiG-SLiCE`"
 - "The results from the antiSMASH web-tool are needed to run `BiG-FAM`"
 - "Gene Cluster Families can help us to compare the metabolic capabilities of a set of bacterial lineages"
 - "We can use `BiG-FAM` to compare a BGC against the whole database and predict its Gene Cluster Family"